spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202106.0/merchant-portal-marketplace-product-feature-integration.md

 {% info_block warningBox "Verification" %}

-Make sure that the `ProductOfferMerchantOrderItemTableExpanderPlugin` is set up by opening `http://zed.mysprykershop.com/sales-merchant-portal-gui/orders`.
-Click on any of the orders and check that the *Merchant Reference* and *Product Offer SKU* are present.
+* Make sure the `PriceProductVolumeValidatorPlugin` plugin is set up by submitting a price with a higher quantity than 1, on the edit product page in the Merchant Portal.

 {% endinfo_block %}